-Click on the appropriate link to learn more about testing the following public health options:
+Click the following programs to learn more about the On-Boarding Process for each of the following public health options:

 The Privacy Rule permits covered entities to disclose PHI, without authorization, to public health authorities or other entities who are legally authorized to receive such reports for the purpose of preventing or controlling disease, injury, or disability.